krispypancakes/OrthoStitch/README.md

 # How to run
-You find the main module in the `src/utils.py` module.
+You find the main module with comments in `src/utils.py`.
 The object `OrthoLoader` takes care of finding the correct files to load, loading them, cropping and also plotting.

 In the notebook `baseline.ipynb` you can download the data and run examples.

 You can run `python src/run_baseline.py` to check the time of an example using coordinates that need 4 images to display the desired point.

 # Results:
 Results of running  `src/run_baseline.py` on two different machines: